Cheap summer getaways in Michigan

 This fun beach town fills up in summer, especially during National Cherry Festival.

 To stay on budget, reserve a room at Northwestern Michigan College.
-Double rooms are $35 per person, and single rooms are $55.
-Family suites are $90 for parents and two children, and use of bicycles is complimentary.
+Single rooms are $55, and two-room family suites are $90, and use of bicycles is complimentary.

 For more, see The good life in Traverse City.